 If you are looking for an affordable term life plan, you may want to take a closer look at National Bank.
 Since they specialize in term life insurance, you may be able to get a good deal.
 Continue reading our National Bank life review to learn more about this insurer and their life insurance products.

-Who are National Bank Life Insurance?
+Who is National Bank Life Insurance?

 Founded in 1979, National Bank is the sixth-largest commercial bank in Canada.
 They sell life insurance products through National Bank Life Insurance Company.
 You can apply for their life insurance products online or through an insurance advisor.